HDR Merge CLI Tool PhotomatixCL

 Ubuntu 23.04 & 24.04 / Linux Mint 22

-1. Go to the directory where you want PhotomatixCL to be installed, and run this command:
+Go to the directory where you want PhotomatixCL to be installed, and run the command:

-2. To get EXIF data copied to output files, install the "exiftool" package using your system's package manager.
+To get EXIF data transferred, install the "exiftool" package using your system's package manager.

-3. To get automatic lens correction for cameras and lenses that are supported, install the "lensfun" data package (it could also be called "liblensfun" or "liblensfun-data" depending on your system).
+To get automatic lens correction for supported lenses, install the "lensfun" data package (it could also be called "liblensfun" or "liblensfun-data" depending on your system).

 Merging a bracketed set to HDR

-A command line for merging a set of bracketed images follows this pattern:
+A command line for merging bracketed images follows this pattern:

 PhotomatixCL [Options] [Input Files]